How to Become a Business Analyst

 - The Certification of Capability in Business Analysis (CCBA): for mid-level business analysts

-- The Certified Business Analyst Processional (CBAP): the highest-level certification for seasoned professionals
+- The Certified Business Analyst Professional (CBAP): the highest-level certification for seasoned professionals

 All of these certifications are offered through the IIBA.
-According to recent studies conducted by the IIBA, certification holders earn 25% more than non-certified business analysts!
+According to recent studies conducted by the IIBA, certified business analysts earn 25% more than their non-certified counterparts.

 Step Seven: Stay Up-to-Date With Trends

-The field of business analysis is constantly evolving, with new tools, techniques, and practices emerging all the time.
-It’s important you stay up-to-date with the trends in your industry to remain competitive and effective.
+The field of business analysis is constantly evolving, with new tools, techniques, and practices emerging frequently.
+It’s essential to stay up-to-date with industry trends to remain competitive and effective.

-You may do so through your own research, attending workshops, joining forums, or pursuing additional courses or certifications to learn about new tools as they emerge.
+You can do so through your own research, attending workshops, joining forums, or pursuing additional courses or certifications to stay informed about new tools as they emerge.

 Skills Needed to Become a Business Analyst